ceumicrodata/onboarding/_episodes/02-terminal.md

   ~~~
   {: .language-bash}

-- `echo` will print the value of it's argument on your terminal screen.
+- `echo` will print the value of its argument on your terminal screen.
   ~~~
   $ echo hello world!
   ~~~